gdsbook/book/notebooks/05_choropleth.md

 jc5
 ```

-### Fisher Jenks
+### Fisher-Jenks breaks

 The second optimal algorithm adopts a dynamic programming approach to minimize
 the sum of the absolute deviations around class medians.
 In contrast to the
-Jenks-Caspall approach, Fisher-Jenks is guaranteed to produce an optimal
+Jenks-Caspall algorithm, the Fisher-Jenks alorithm is guaranteed to produce an optimal
 classification for a prespecified number of classes:

 ```python